mbloch/mapshaper/docs/reference.html.md

 `init=` Define the pre-projected coordinate system, if unknown.
 This option is not needed if the source coordinate system is defined by a .prj file, or if the source CRS is WGS84.
 As with `crs`, you can pass a Proj4 string enclosed in quotes if the selected projection requires extra parameters, for example `init='+proj=utm +zone=33'`.

 `nodata-color=` (raster) Color for output pixels that do not receive source raster content after reprojection.
+The default is white for image rasters and the source nodata value, when available, for categorical rasters.
 Use `transparent` for transparent output.

+`background=` (raster) Alias for `nodata-color=`.

 `resampling=nearest|bilinear` (raster) Resampling method for raster reprojection.
 Overrides the default set by `-i raster-type=`.
 Use `bilinear` for smooth continuous-tone imagery and `nearest` for categorical rasters or exact cell values.